wilsonism/geo702/syllabus.md

 ## VIII.
 References

 Barnes, Trevor J., and Eric S. Sheppard, eds.
 2019. *Spatial Histories of Radical Geography: North America and beyond*.
 Hoboken, NJ: Wiley.

+Gibson-Graham, J. K. 2006 (1996).
+The End of Capitalism (As We Knew It): A feminist critique of political economy.
+Minneapolis: University of Minnesota Press.

 Gilmore, Ruth Wilson.
 2007. *Golden Gulag: Prisons, surplus, crisis, and opposition in globalizing California*.
 Berkeley: University of California Press.